 Best Luminous Watches

-This Swiss-made watch has a self-powered illumination technology that allows you to see clearly in the dark.
-This model boasts of an exceptional illumination system that is 100 times brighter than other luminous watches available in the market today.
+The original Navy Seal watch comes in various styles but all boast of an exceptional illumination system that is 100 times brighter than other luminous watches available in the market today.

 The Luminox is also scratch and water resistant (up to 200 meters, which means that you can use it for recreational swimming and diving) made of mineral crystal, and weighs less than 50z.